arackaf/mongo-graphql-starter/README.md

 ## Circular dependencies are fine

-Feel free to have your types reference each other - it should work fine.
-For example
+Feel free to have your types reference each other.
+For example, the following will generate a perfectly valid schema.

 ```javascript
 import { dataTypes } from "mongo-graphql-starter";